jsh6269/physics-C/README.md

 made during DSHS 1st grader class.

 run 'a.exe' to execute
-('a.exe' can be made by writing "gcc main.cpp" on the command line)
+('a.exe' file can be created from "gcc main.cpp" command on the terminal)